 7:30 PM Miller Forum Moyer Hall

-The 2014-2015 academic year Center for Ethics program will focus on the theme of Civility and Disobedience.
-The incoming program directors will be Brian Mello, Associate Professor of Political Science, and Christine Sistare, Professor of Philosophy.
+The 2014-2015 academic year Center for Ethics program will focus on the theme of Civility and Disobedience, under the direction of Brian Mello, Associate Professor of Political Science, and Christine Sistare, Professor of Philosophy.

 Stay up to date with Center For Ethics events through our Facebook page.